benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 ## Value Types

-Coming from the world of Swift, you're probably used to defining structs but you'll quickly notice that the Kotlin language doesn't differentiate value types and references types.
-Instead the next best thing is a `data class` which is simply a class that allows the compiler to derive some out-of-the-box members such as `equals()`, `hashCode()`, `toString()` and `copy()` from the properties defined on the object.
+Coming from the world of Swift, you're probably used to defining structs but you'll quickly notice that the Kotlin language doesn't have value types.
+Instead, the next best thing is a `data class`, which is simply a class that allows the compiler to derive some out-of-the-box members such as `equals()`, `hashCode()`, `toString()` and `copy()` from the properties defined on the object.

 {% highlight kotlin %}
 // Kotlin